Optimizing Crowd-Aware Multi-Agent Path Finding through Local Communication with Graph Neural Networks: INTRODUCTION

-On the contrary, decentralized methods \cite{PRIMAL, PRIMAL2, PICO, CPL, ChenContrastive, MaoudjWarehouse} seek to tackle these challenges by allowing each agent to acquire local policies.
-In these approaches, agents have the capacity to reactively plan paths within partially observable environments.
+On the contrary, decentralized methods \cite{PRIMAL, PRIMAL2, PICO, CPL, ChenContrastive, MaoudjWarehouse} seek to tackle these challenges by allowing each agent to acquire their own policies.
+In these approaches, agents can reactively plan paths within partially observable environments.
 Such methods prove beneficial in situations where agents lack comprehensive knowledge of the world, as is often the case in the domain of autonomous vehicles.
 Rather than pursuing an optimal solution for all agents, decentralized planners train local policies that rapidly generate sub-optimal solutions as a tradeoff between speed and solution quality.
 Given that agents make their decisions based on local information, decentralized approaches often face challenges in achieving effective global coordination among agents.
 In cluttered, dynamic environments characterized by congestion or rapid changes, agents may tend to prioritize their individual goals, potentially resulting in conflicts and inefficiencies that affect the overall system's performance.

-To tackle these challenges, we introduce a novel approach that extends the capabilities of PRIMAL \cite{PRIMAL} and incorporates the presence of dense crowds into the policy learning process, guided by a boosted curriculum training strategy.
-Our proposed methodology, referred to as CRAMP, focuses on training intelligent agents to navigate through dense and dynamic environments efficiently.
-We formulate the MAPF problem as a sequential decision-making task and employ deep reinforcement learning techniques to teach agents to make optimal decisions while considering the presence of other agents and the constantly changing environment.
+To tackle the challenges presented by dense crowds, our approach, CRAMP, integrates a crowd-awareness mechanism and local communication via Graph Neural Networks (GNN) \cite{GNNKipf}.
+This strategy is guided by a boosted curriculum training approach, which gradually exposes agents to increasingly complex scenarios.
+CRAMP is specifically designed to train intelligent agents capable of efficiently navigating in dense and dynamic environments.
+By formulating the MAPF problem as a sequential decision-making task, we employ deep reinforcement learning techniques, enabling agents to make optimal decisions while considering the presence of other agents and the dynamic nature of the environment.

-The key contribution of CRAMP lies in its curriculum-driven training strategy, which progressively exposes agents to increasingly complex scenarios.
-By starting with simple environments and gradually increasing the difficulty, our approach facilitates smoother learning convergence and improved generalization to real-world MAPF scenarios.
-Furthermore, we introduce crowd-awareness mechanisms that enable agents to adapt their policies dynamically based on the density and behavior of the crowd.